ZibanPirate/sysmon/README.md

 | Linux   | Arm           | N/A                                                                                                                                                                                                                                                                                                                                                                       |
 | Linux   | x86           | N/A                                                                                                                                                                                                                                                                                                                                                                       |

-## Contribution
+## Contributing

-the project is a mess now, but feel free to fork and modify the code.

-once things are a bit clear, I will update this section.
+Contributions are welcome, please read [`CONTRIBUTING.md`](./CONTRIBUTING.md) to get started.

-a rough roadmap is compiled into the checklist bellow
+here's a rough roadmap of the project

 ### Checklist